 Antioch students are required to spend one quarter each year in a full-time work setting.
 This means that those organizations choosing the part-time only program will have a substitution of their Miller Fellow for one quarter during the school year.

-The Foundation will pay, through grants to the selected non-profit organizations, the direct labor costs of the fellowships at the hourly rat set in the Request for Proposals.
-Overhead costs will be the responsibility of the non-profit organization.
+The Foundation will pay, through grants to the selected nonprofit organizations, the direct labor costs of the fellowships at the hourly rate set in the Request for Proposals.
+Overhead costs will be the responsibility of the nonprofit organization.

 *Join the Miller Fellow job fair: We will hold our Annual Job Fair in Antioch College’s South Gym on Tuesday, September 4, 2018 from 3:30 to 5:00 PM.
 This event is an opportunity for both campus employers and community employers to speak directly with our talented students and to recruit them for local/campus jobs.*

 For a list of Miller Fellow Employers, please see the Non-Profit Directory and click on “Miller Fellow Employers”.